 Gat et al. found that the blood drainage of the reproductive system is not working correctly due to the damage of the one-way valves in the internal spermatic veins.
 Destruction of one‐way valves is a well-known vascular disease varicocele, progressing with age and reaching over 75% at the age of 70.

 Several independent studies on hundreds of patients showed the presence of varicocele in all cases with BPH.
 Moreover, there is a high correlation between varicocele at the ages of 20-25 years and the development of BPH in men of 45 years.

-With the destroyed one-way valves internal spermatic vein cannot operate as a drainage system.
-A blood column in the vein creates elevated hydrostatic pressure, which causes:
+With the one-way valves in the internal spermatic vein damaged, the vein can no longer effectively serve as a drainage system.
+Elevated hydrostatic pressure from a column of blood in the vein leads to:

-- persistent hypoxia in the testicular microcirculation, leading to degeneration in spermatogenesis and a decrease in sperm production.
+- Persistent hypoxia in the testicular microcirculation results in degeneration in spermatogenesis and a decrease in sperm production.

-- redirect of not diluted FT flow straight from the testes into the prostate; venous blood cannot flow upwards and is diverted into other channels shared with the prostate.
-So, in addition to the physiological FT from the arterial blood, the prostate is flooded with undiluted androgen about 100 times above the normal level from the “back door.”
+- Redirection of undiluted FT flow straight from the testes into the prostate.
+The venous blood cannot flow upwards and is diverted into other channels common with the prostate.
+Hence, the prostate, in addition to receiving physiological FT from the arterial blood, becomes inundated with undiluted androgen, around 100 times above the normal level, from an unexpected source.